 While this post will contain useful tips for you, I definitely want to help get your kids on board.
 As I’ve mentioned before, you need to get your kids involved in cleaning!
 There are so many reasons but when it comes to the bathroom, they might be a little more apt to cleaning up after themselves, aiming better and staying on top of their messes.
 Right?

 To get kids to help with this not-so-fun task, I’ve put together a container with all of the vital products.
-I was able to get everything I needed at Walmart.
 Here’s what you need:

 - Container – there are so many to choose from but this one is just the right size and can easily be slid in and out of a bathroom cabinet to keep out of sight when it’s not being used.